Proclamation of accession of Elizabeth II: Ceylon

 In Ceylon, the Queen was proclaimed separately as the Queen of Ceylon through a proclamation signed by the Governor-General and the members of the Cabinet.
 On the morning of February 8, 1952, this proclamation was read from the steps of Parliament House, Colombo in three principal languages of Ceylon: English, Sinhalese and Tamil, to the large crowds outside.
 A gun-salute was also fired.
 The bands played God Save The Queen and Namo Namo Matha.

 New Zealand

 The Governor-General of New Zealand, Sir Bernard Freyberg, proclaimed the Queen's accession in New Zealand on Monday, 11 February, attended by the Chief Justice, Sir Humphrey O'Leary, Deputy Prime Minister Keith Holyoake, and members of the Executive Council, who took the oath of allegiance after the ceremony.
 The proclamation was signed by the Governor-General, the members of the Executive Council and others.

 Pakistan

 In Pakistan, the proclamation on 8 February was surrounded by some of the old splendours of the former Imperial times.
 A salute of 21 guns was also fired.

-The proclamation, which was signed by the Secretary to the Government of Pakistan, was shorter than those issued in other Commonwealth realms, simply stating, "The Governor-General proclaims that Her Majesty Queen Elizabeth the Second is now become Queen of Her Realms and Territories and Head of the Commonwealth."
+The Proclamation of Queen Elizabeth II was contained in a Gazette Extraordinary issued in Karachi on 8 February.
+It was signed by the Secretary to the Government of Pakistan, and was shorter than those issued in other Commonwealth realms, simply stating, "The Governor-General proclaims that Her Majesty Queen Elizabeth the Second is now become Queen of Her Realms and Territories and Head of the Commonwealth."